Industry · Real Estate

 Frequently asked questions.

-Yes — we have shipped MLS feed integrations and built custom data layers (per the Down Home Properties pattern).
+Yes.
+MLS feed integrations and custom data layers are part of the standard real estate playbook.
 The technical scope depends on which MLS region you are in and which RETS/RESO API your MLS supports.

 IDX plugins (iHomefinder, IDX Broker, dsIDXpress, Showcase IDX) are options for fast deployment but they often produce SEO-poor listing pages with thin content and slow load times.
 We use them only when budget cannot support a custom build.
 The custom approach produces measurably better results.